 Both of the models features significant upgrades like 3D Touch, 12MP iSight camera, 4K video recording, faster CPU and GPU performance.
-Now you must be excited with the launch and want to get hands on the phone as soon as possible.
+Now you must be excited about the launch and want to get hands on the phone as soon as possible.
 However, you should be careful because your new iPhone might not be compatible with your carrier.

 The iPhone 6S and 6S Plus come in 6 models, including A1633, A1634, A1687, A1688, A1699 and A1700, and they have different cellular connectivity.
 Fortunately, there are less model numbers than iPhone 6 last year and Apple also covers 3 more LTE bands (23 as compared to 20 bands on iPhone 6).
 If you are on T-Mobile, you will see a boost in LTE signal, especially when you are inside buildings, because all new models include support for LTE band 12 (700MHz spectrum).
 AT&T customers will also notice a better experience as some models support the new LTE band 30.
 The new generation also features LTE-Advanced (LTE-A) which supports download speed of 300Mbps and Voice-over-LTE (VoLTE).

 Now, let’s take a look at the different model numbers.

 The 4.7-inch iPhone 6S comes in 3 model numbers, A1633, A1688 and A1700.